webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 You can see we multiply the vertex position by scale and then add an offset.
 This will let us set the size of a triangle and position it.

-We also change the fragment shader to return the color from our uniforms
+We also changed the fragment shader to return the color from our uniforms.

 ```wgsl
       @fragment fn fs() -> @location(0) vec4f {